CodeCraftersLLC/local-voice-mcp/README.md

 # Local Voice MCP

-Give your MCP clients the ability to speak by running local voice models using Chatterbox TTS.
+Give your MCP clients the ability to speak by running local voice models using Chatterbox TTS or Kokoro TTS.

 ## Quickstart

-The package includes a high-quality female reference voice that's used by default.
+The package includes a high-quality female reference voice that's used by default with Chatterbox TTS.
 All environment variables are optional.

 ```json
 {